-The Extended ATX and Advanced Technology eXtended are both ‘form factors’.
-This means that they refer to the size and shape of the motherboard in your computer (and therefore also likely to the internal dimension of the cabinet).
+Extended ATX and advanced eXtended technology are both form factors.
+This means that they refer to the size and shape of your computer’s motherboard (and therefore probably also to the internal dimension of the cabinet).

 An Old Standard

-It is something that was created to standardize the way that computer parts would fit together so that if you bought a motherboard, you would know that it would fit in a standard case and that the other parts would slot in correctly.
-If you have ever had a standard sized desktop or tower PC, then you have probably had an ATX motherboard.
+The original ATX dates back to 1995 and stands for “Advanced Technology eXtended”.
+Their standard size is 244 mm in width and 305 mm in height.
+Intel develops it as a logical board configuration specification.
+It is something that was created to standardize the way computer parts would fit together so that if you bought a motherboard, you would know that it would fit in a standard case and that the other parts would not fit properly.

-There was a trend towards smaller cases, for a while, and that’s where the Micro-ATX and Mini ITX size comes in.
-These types of motherboards are designed for the smallest of cases, and to fit low power consumption parts, for those who want something where size and quiet operation, with low heat dissipation, is a priority.
+If you have already had a standard desktop PC or tower, then you have probably got an ATX motherboard.
+For a while, the trend has been towards small cases, and that’s where Micro-ATX and Mini ITX sizes come in.
+These types of motherboards are designed for smaller enclosures, and to adapt to low power consumption parts, for those who want something where size and quiet operation, with low heat dissipation, is a priority.

-EATX takes steps in the other direction and is bigger than standard ATX.
-The question is, does bigger mean better?
+EATX takes measurements in the other direction and is larger than the standard ATX.
+The question is, does the bigger means better?